Next shipping day:Friday

-In 2016 Dukes partnered with WeForest; an international non-profit association founded with the mission to create and promote a pioneer movement in large scale sustainable reforestation.
+Since 2016 Dukes has partnered with WeForest; an international non-profit association founded with the mission to create and promote a pioneer movement in large scale sustainable reforestation.
 WeForest imagines a world where communities and nations sustainably manage their forests and natural resources for the benefit of our climate, our environment and humanity.

 By purchasing Dukes Coffee, you are helping fund much needed reforestation around the world.